Doctoral Degree Program

 The program admits promising students whose academic backgrounds are in the behavioral sciences, business, economics, statistics, mathematics, engineering, or the liberal arts.

-For more information, refer to the Graduate School of Arts and Sciences Bulletin’s Policies and Regulations section https://catalog.yale.edu/gsas/policies-regulations.
+For more information, refer to the Graduate School of Arts and Sciences Bulletin’s Policies and Regulations chapter https://catalog.yale.edu/gsas/policies-regulations.